pytorch/pytorch/README.md

 THNN is a library that gathers nn's C implementations of neural network modules.
 It's entirely free of Lua dependency and therefore can be used in any application that has a C FFI.
 Please note that it only contains quite low level functions, and an object oriented C/C++ wrapper will be created soon as another library.

-There is also a CUDA counterpart of THNN (CUTHNN) in the [cunn repository](https://github.com/torch/cunn/tree/master/lib/THCUNN).
+There is also a CUDA counterpart of THNN (THCUNN) in the [cunn repository](https://github.com/torch/cunn/tree/master/lib/THCUNN).

 ## Links